dominiquefastus/AlphaFoldPipeline-ALFOtask/Readme.md

 Results from the standalone or edna2 implemented pipeline.

 #### Python packages
 The environment uses Python >=3.8.
-Only standard python packages and self created utility functions are used in the standalone program:
+The following packages are used in the plotting scripts:
 ```
 - matplotlib                3.6.3                    pypi_0    pypi
 - biopandas                 0.4.1                    pypi_0    pypi